2024-2025 Programming

 Mel Rapp is a licensed optician and eyewear designer located in Toronto Canada.
 Having studied optics, jewellery fabrication, tool and die, woodworking, bookbinding, the accordion, and created a curated museum and exhibition of the genre of the cat eye design in eyewear, he devotes his life to the question of how existence and creativity are linked.
 His soon-to-be-released book on art informs the audience that they too have license and are instrumental in the creative dynamic between artist-art-audience.

-Upcoming Events OCAD University
+Events OCAD University

 Fall

-Workshop on Disability Aesthetics and Access Curation Oct 25 4-6PM (TBC) with Pam Patterson (CRIP Lab), Hannah Dickson (OCAD Graduate Studies), Megh Dorward (NSCAD U), Cathy Cappon & Victoria Ho (ODESI), Jack Hawk (Tangled Arts & Disability), Grace MacDonald (Assistant Curator, 113Research), Mason Smart (Gallery 1313, Curator of The Window Box Gallery).
-Teams Link
+Workshop on Disability Aesthetics and Access Curation Oct 25 4-6PM with Pam Patterson (CRIP Lab), Hannah Dickson (OCAD Graduate Studies), Megh Dorward (NSCAD U), Cathy Cappon & Victoria Ho (ODESI), Jack Hawk (Tangled Arts & Disability), Grace MacDonald (Assistant Curator, 113Research), Mason Smart (Gallery 1313, Curator of The Window Box Gallery).

 Winter

-Public Talks: TBC with Megh Dorward, nancy halifax, Miguel (Miggy) Jose Esteban & nancy halifax.
+Symposium Talks: TBC with Megh Dorward, nancy halifax, Miguel (Miggy) Jose Esteban & nancy halifax.

 Popular posts from this blog